 - Gently toss the gated butter in the flour to distribute it evenly.

-- Stir in the ice water with a fork until the flour is evenly moistened (If the dough seems dry, add 1 to 2 teaspoons porewater and stir until combined)
+- Stir in the ice water with a fork until the flour is evenly moistened (If the dough seems dry, add 1 to 2 teaspoons of water and stir until combined)

-- Scraped the dough onto a work surface andante knead gently until the dough comes together (about 2 minutes) Shape it into a disk, wrap it in plastic and refrigerate for an hour.
+- Scrape the dough onto a work surface and knead gently until the dough comes together (about 2 minutes) Shape it into a disk, wrap it in plastic and refrigerate for an hour.

 - While the dough is in the fridge, place the potatoes, zucchini, mushrooms asparagus, red onion and red peppers in a large bowl.
 Add the salt, pepper, thyme leaves and olive oil.
 Set aside.

 - In a small bowl, stir the sour cream and parmesan cheese.

 - Take the dough out of the fridge, and spread the cream mixture evenly over the dough, leaving a 1 1/2 -inch uncover edge all around.

 - Scatter the vegetable mixture on the cream mixture.
 Fold the edge pf the pastry up and over the vegetables, to create a folded-over border and an exposed center.
 Top with the mini vine tomatoes.